PM Modi greets Odisha CM Naveen Patnaik on his birthday | Politics

 - India

 Prime Minister Narendra Modi on Sunday greeted Odisha Chief Minister Naveen Patnaik on his birthday.
-Odisha CM and Biju Janata Dal president Patnaik turned 76 on Sunday.
+Patnaik, who is the president of the Biju Janata Dal, turned 76 on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)